-The inaugural election will be held in March 2019 and the new Board will take office on 1 July 2019.
-In the meantime, the current Board will continue to oversee the running of the Council.
+The inaugural election was held in March 2019 and the new Board took office on 1 July 2019.

 Visit the Teaching Council Board Elections page for more information or click here for answers to Frequently Asked Questions.

 Our governing board is supported by an organisation of about 100 employees led by a chief executive, working to implement our functions and strategic direction across five main areas: customer service, professional services, registration, professional responsibility, and council services and operations.